-The People’s Picture is delivering Our River for Luton Council with support from the European Regional Development Fund’s Welcome Back Fund, The Mall Luton and Keech Hospice.
+The People’s Picture is delivering Our River for Luton Council with support from the European Regional Development Fund’s Welcome Back Fund and The Mall Luton.
 It helps meet the Luton 2020-2040 Transforming Lives through Arts, Culture and Heritage goal and the town’s strategy for arts, culture and creative industries 2017-2027.

 The People's Picture

 The People’s Picture is a photography and design studio founded by British artist Helen Marshall, that has evolved into a small studio of talented artists, technologists and designers.
 As an artist-led studio practice, we create photo mosaic artworks and installations at the leading edge of design and technology.